KimiNoNawa1610/IS340_INTRO/README.md

 # IS340_INTRO
-CSULB IS340 INTRO SUMMER 2022
+California State University of Long Beach (CSULB) IS340 INTRO SUMMER 2022

 ## Infomation